 The Sheetgo add-on is built with the aim of making spreadsheet connections easily and in a user-friendly and intuitive manner.
 With Sheetgo, actions such as importing, exporting, merging, appending and filtering data are just a breeze.
 The configuration capability is very advanced – we can determine the conditions, filters, and the frequency with which the data transfer can happen.
 Please note there is no exporting capability with formulas yet!

 Sheetgo easily addresses the challenge we discussed above.
 We can configure as many connections as required with Sheetgo Import functionality using its intuitive user interface.
 Regardless of the type of use case, accomplishing that with Sheetgo is much more effective.
+Read more about the different functionalities of Sheetgo compared to IMPORTRANGE in Google Sheets in the following blog post.

 Visualize the connections